uvalib/omniauth-shibboleth/README.md

 Or install it yourself as:

-    $ gem install omniauth-shibboleth
+    $ gem install omniauth-shibboleth -s https://github.com/uvalib/omniauth-shibboleth.git

 ## Usage

 1. Configure apache to enable Shibboleth for a single URL.
 Select this URL to explicitly not conflict with any other paths within your rails application.
-2. Configure your strategy with a :callback_path that points to that Shibboleth protected URL
+2. Configure your strategy with a `:callback_path` that points to that Shibboleth protected URL
-3. Define a find_for_shibboleth method in your user model that builds an appropriate user object corresponding to the information from Shibboleth
+3. Define a `find_for_shibboleth method` in your user model that builds an appropriate user object corresponding to the information from Shibboleth

 ## Implementation details